backand/simple-rest-website/README.md

 # Simple REST Website
-A simple website demonstrating CRUD, built using AngularJS, and powered by [Backand](https://www.backand.com).
+A simple website demonstrating CRUD + upload image, built using AngularJS, and powered by [Backand](https://www.backand.com).

 Hello again, this time i implemented upload image to backand, fork from simple-rest-website demo by backand.